Invisible-Infra/tigement/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## ⚠️ Note

-This repository contains only the frontend and backend source code.
-It does not include:
-- Docker configuration files
-- Environment-specific configurations (.env files)
-- Deployment scripts
-- Production credentials
-- Database backups

 For deployment, you'll need to set up your own infrastructure and configuration based on your requirements.

 ## 🔗 Links